Baitoa: Politics

 In 1993, Baitoa, formerly a section of Santiago, was officially elevated to the rank of Municipal District.
 In 2014, Baitoa was elevated once again and recognized as a Municipality of Santiago.
 The Ayuntamiento Municipal de Baitoa, or The Mayor's Office, is located on calle África Núñez.
-This street is named after former Baitoa school teacher, Prof. África Núñez Pineda (1911–2006).

-The current mayor or alcalde of Baitoa is Bernardo Ernesto López Rodriguez (2016–2024), following Rádhames Rojas (2010–2016), and Jose Rafael Peña, among others.

 On June 28, 2017, the Mayor of Baitoa, Bernardo López, organized a protest in front of the national palace, demanding a clean water supply system for his constituents.

 Culture

 The local population of Baitoa are predominantly Roman Catholic.
 One of the local churches is Iglesia San Ramon Nonato (Saint Ramon Catholic Church).
 The church is named after Raymond Nonnatus, the patron saint of Baitoa.
 The Catholic Church in Latin America plays a very important role in the culture and identity of Dominicans, especially natives of Baitoa, who come from traditional, rural families.
 Many local festivals and community activities revolve around church traditions and teachings.
 Prior to the opening of Iglesia San Ramon in the early 20th-century, people from Baitoa would often receive visits from parish priests from the Santiago Apostol Cathedral, located about 25 km away.

 The people of Baitoa are known to celebrate El Día de los Burros (or Donkey Day), where all the cowboys in town ride in their horses, donkeys, and mules, within the community, as a well to celebrate their animals and country culture.
 This event is a local spin off the religious holiday, El Día de San Juan (or the Day of Saint John).

 The most popular style of music in this region is merengue music, which is played with instruments like the accordion, güira and tambora.
 Baseball is the most popular sport in Baitoa and the Dominican Republic in general.

 Some of the most well-known landmarks in this region include La Loma de Juana Núñez, La Presa de Taveras, El Callejón de los Sánchez, and the sports complex known as Centro Deportivo Sergio Perez, posthumously named after Sergio Antonio Perez (1949–1992).